fkhan613/Fraction-Calculator-GUI/README.md

 # Fraction-Calculator
 This program is a calculator for fractions.
 It eliminates all the tideaus calculations when manipulating fractions.
-The website for this project is coming soon!
+User GUI coming soon!